Helen Rushall: Life and career

 With her fiancé in Rangoon, Cruickshank continued to teach domestic science in Chesterfield, but returned to Logie Newton for the 1939 summer holidays, meaning that she was able to bid farewell to her younger brother Ian—a private in the 9th Battalion of the Gordon Highlanders—as he was called up.
-She resigned from teaching so that she could work as part of the Women's Land Army (the Land Girls) on Logie Newton, where she learnt to drive the tractor and lorries.
+She resigned from teaching in 1940 so that she could work as part of the Women's Land Army (the Land Girls) on Logie Newton, where she learnt to drive the tractor and lorries.
+On 28 February 1942, her brother James was appointed to the rank of pilot officer and was placed on probation.
+After he was called up, he flew with No. 239 Squadron of the Royal Air Force Volunteer Reserve, and died during the Dieppe Raid when his Mustang Mk IA crashed in Brachy, Normandy on 19 August.

 Following Victory over Japan Day in August 1945, Richard sent a telegram to Cruickshank to let her know that he would soon be returning to the UK and that she should begin to plan their wedding.
-Richard flew back from India on a military plane, and, on 13 September 1945, the couple were married at St. James' Episcopal Church in Aberdeen.
+Richard flew back from India on a military plane, and, on 13 September 1945, the couple were married at St. James' Episcopal Church in Aberdeen by George Bartlet, the dean of the Diocese of Aberdeen and Orkney, with a reception afterwards at the Caledonian Hotel.
 Later that year, Richard returned to India to be demobilised, before continuing to Rangoon, where Helen Rushall met him.
 The Rushalls remained in Rangoon for the next ten years.
-While in Burma, Rushall took an active role in furthering Burma-British relations by helping to form the National Council of Women in Burma, an affiliate of the International Council of Women.
+While in Burma, Rushall took an active role in furthering Burma–British relations by helping to form the National Council of Women in Burma, an affiliate of the International Council of Women.
 She also worked in rehabilitation, helping to build clinics for the Burmese people.
 During this time, the Rushalls had two children, a son and a daughter.